 - Events that require re-furnishing of rooms

-- Events that require removal of equipment
+- Events that require removal of equipment or furniture

 - Adhering to the classroom expectations of use and University policies